Say Yes to the Dress: Atlanta

+Background

-BackgroundSay Yes to the Dress: Atlanta was first announced in July 2010.
+Say Yes to the Dress: Atlanta was first announced in July 2010.
 The show features Lori Allen, who has been the owner of Bridals by Lori in Atlanta since 1980.
 The shop was celebrating its 30th anniversary the year it was chosen as the setting of the show.
 The show also features image consultant Monte Durham.
 Other people featured on the show are Bridals by Lori manager Robin Gibbs and assistant manager Flo Waters.
 Durham and Allen were friends from working together previously, including on the television show Platinum Weddings, which led to Durham becoming the fashion director for the show.

 In order to appear on the show, brides apply online and then go through a casting process.
 The brides and the families receive no compensation for appearing on the show, and are not obligated to purchase a dress from the store.
 Out of the 21 dressing rooms in the store, number a10 is used for the show.
 In 2012 the show also provided an opportunity for brides who were also breast cancer survivors to have the story of their weddings shown in special episodes of the series.